SurendraReddyDasari/BLUE-HARVEST/README.md

 Steps:
 Init: Initializes Terraform again to ensure the environment is set up.
 Apply: Applies the Terraform changes to provision or update the infrastructure.
+Job 3: Terraform Destroy
+DisplayName: Terraform Destroy
+Depends On: Terraform Apply
+Steps:
+Destroy: Initiates the destruction of provisioned infrastructure using Terraform.

 Environment Variables